-Most of the northern half of the park would be zoned backcountry adventure, as would existing trails, to allow for resource protection and appropriate facilities.
-The backcountry access zone along the north boundary of the park would permit motorized access to the area.
-The Medano Pass primitive road would also be zoned backcountry access.
-Much of the southern half would be zoned natural/wild to protect resources and allow the area to remain undeveloped.
-The frontcountry zone, east of the dunefield, would allow bicycle lanes, a new hiking/biking path from the campground to the dunes lot, existing facilities, and relocation of the entrance station.
+Most of the northern half of the park would be zoned backcountry adventure, as would existing trails.
+Much of the southern half would be zoned natural/wild.
+The frontcountry zone, east of the dunefield, would allow relocation of the fee booth, bike lanes, and a new hiking/ biking path from the campground to the dunes lot.
+The Medano Pass primitive road would be zoned backcountry access.
 There would be a guided learning zone southwest of the dunefield for guided visitor use of sensitive areas.
 The dunes play zone would cover a portion of the dunefield closest to the dunes parking lot.
 Administrative zones would be located in various places around the park and preserve, primarily for NPS operational access.
 Medano Ranch headquarters, also zoned administrative, would be open for scheduled public activities.
-The administrative zone road corridors in the Medano Ranch area are needed to provide access for annual maintenance of diversion, monitoring structures, and irrigation ditches that are likely to remain for the foreseeable future.
-Some of these roads are deeded easements for the Closed Basin Project canals, production wells, and other infrastructure maintenance.
-A similar situation exists on Medano Pass with the Medano/Hudson ditches.

-Almost all of the lands identified as suitable/eligible for wilderness would be recommended for wilderness designation in this alternative (see NPS "Preferred Alternative" map).
-A setback (200 feet in width from the road centerline) along County Lane 6 and SH 150 was excluded to allow for any underground and future utility, drainage, fence, or roadway improvements, and administrative roads in the Medano area.
-The area recommended for wilderness would be contiguous with the existing Great Sand Dunes Wilderness, extend west to the NPS boundary, north to Cow Camp Road, and reach south toward Medano Ranch, but exclude the ranch headquarters area and structures associated with the Closed Basin Project.
-The rest of the areas (north of Cow Camp Road and south and west of Medano Ranch) are too small to manage effectively and/or contain Closed Basin Project structures, overhead utility lines, wells, irrigation ditches, and other structures that need to remain for the foreseeable future.
-A total of 53,013 acres would be recommended for wilderness designation (see appendix G).
+Almost all of the lands identified as suitable/eligible for wilderness would be recommended for wilderness designation in this alternative.
+The only exclusion would be a setback (200 feet in width from the road center line) along County Lane 6 and State Highway (SH) 150 to allow for any underground and future utility, drainage, fence, or roadway improvements.
+The area recommended for wilderness would be contiguous with the existing Great Sand Dunes Wilderness, extend west to the National Park Service boundary, north to Cow Camp Road, and reach south toward Medano Ranch, but exclude the ranch headquarters area and structures associated with the Closed Basin Project.
+A total of 50,951 acres would be recommended for wilderness designation (see appendix G).